AjayMT/golsp/docs.md

 getName 13 # => undefined
 ```

-The spread operator functions differently inside patterns: instead of spreading, it gathers lists and maps into a single identifier.
+The spread operator functions differently inside patterns: instead of spreading, it gathers the contents of lists and maps into a single value.
 This is best illustrated with an example:
 ```python
 # this function returns the head of a list
 def [getHead { head tail... }] head